VirtusLab/scala-cli/website/docs/commands/compile.md

 scala-cli Hello.scala -S 2.13.9-bin-4505094
 ```

-For adding this inside scala files through the using directives syntax, you write:
+For adding this inside scala files with using directives, use:

 ```scala
 //> using scala "2.nightly"